 - 6″ Sewing Gauge & Seam Ripper (sold together in this set)

-Their illustration called for rolling up the curtains and tying them with two ribbons attached over the rod.
-Knowing mine would be open and closed frequently I modified their illustration and sewed trim in a loop onto mine.
+I modified their illustration and sewed trim in a loop onto mine.
 When they were closed the loop hung to the side (you can see it in the left of the pic below).
-They look great rolled up but honestly we ended up just folding them up and over the rod a few times which works great.

-Because I have steel doors and didn’t want to screw anything into the door I used magnetic curtain rods which work perfectly.
-There are more finish options today and I might purchase some black ones.
+Because ours are steel I didn’t want to screw anything into the door so I chose magnetic curtain rods and they work perfectly.
+There are more finish options today so next time I might choose black ones.

 When I was ready to make a new set of french door curtains I followed the same basic instructions I recalled from the article since I no longer had my magazine clipping.